 My empirical focus is Indo-Aryan – the language family whose diachrony and synchrony I know most intimately.
 With a continuous and rich diachronic record of over 3000 years, it is also well-suited for carrying out research in diachronic semantics.
 My work draws on data and patterns found in Sanskrit (Old Indo-Aryan), Prakrit/Apabhramsa (Middle Indo-Aryan) and Marathi, Hindi, and Gujarati (New Indo-Aryan).
 My long-term research project is to understand the evolution of tense/aspect/modality systems of the New Indo-Aryan languages from their Middle Indo-Aryan ancestor proto-system(s).
 In order to do this I am constructing morphologically analyzed corpora of Old Marathi and Middle Indo-Aryan.
 In addition to investigating the textual record, this requires looking at variation in the organization of synchronic systems.
 I am currently documenting these systems within the understudied Bhili and Khandeshi languages of the Central subgroup of Indo-Aryan.

 Dialects in the Indo-Aryan landscape.
 In John Nerbonne, Dominic Watt, and Charles Boberg eds.
-Handbook of Dialectology, Oxford: Wiley-Blackwell (to appear).
+Handbook of Dialectology, Oxford: Wiley-Blackwell (2017).

 Aspect shifts in Indo-Aryan and trajectories of semantic change. (with Cleo Condoravdi) In Chiara Gianollo, Agnes Jaeger, and Doris Penka (eds.)
 Language Change at the Syntax Semantics Interface. pp. 261-292.
-Berlin: De Gruyter. (in press)
+Berlin: De Gruyter.
+(2014)